-Tonight – July 1, 2017 – as the setting sun closes the curtains on the day, and the darkening skies bring out a myriad of far-off suns, let the moon introduce you to a very special star.
-The nearby bright star to tonight’s moon and the planet Jupiter is none other than Spica, the sole 1st-magnitude star in the constellation Virgo the Maiden.
+Tonight – July 19, 2018 – as the setting sun closes the curtains on the day, and the darkening skies bring out a myriad of far-off suns, let the moon introduce you to a very special star.
+The bright star to the west tonight’s first quarter moon is none other than Spica, the sole 1st-magnitude star in the constellation Virgo the Maiden.

 If you live in the Northern Hemisphere, and you’re familiar with the Big Dipper, you can count on this famous pattern of stars to guide you to Spica.
 Simply extend the Big Dipper handle to arc to the brilliant yellow-orange star Arcturus and then to spike Spica, a blue-white gem of a star.
 (If you have difficulty discerning stellar color with the eye alone, try your luck with binoculars.)

 Bottom line: Let the moon guide you to Spica on July 19, 2018, and then use the Big Dipper to locate Virgo’s brightest star, after the moon’s flirtation with Spica ends.